Code-Institute-Submissions/michael-schumacher-career/README.md

 ### Displaying all 3 charts on the home screen
 ![Alt home](images/home.jpg "home")

+Original sketch of how I envisioned how the home page would look

 ### for each team I designed a Stackedchart that would display multiple records for that team
 ![Alt stacked](images/stacked.jpg "stacked")

 ## Features